oracle/graaljs/docs/user/NashornMigrationGuide.md

 This guide serves as a migration guide for code previously targeted to the Nashorn engine.
 See the [Java Interoperability](JavaInteroperability.md) guide for an overview of supported Java interoperability features.

-The Nashorn engine has been deprecated in JDK 11 as part of [JEP 335](https://openjdk.java.net/jeps/335) and is scheduled to be removed from future JDK releases as part of [JEP 372](https://openjdk.java.net/jeps/372).
+The Nashorn engine has been deprecated in JDK 11 as part of [JEP 335](https://openjdk.java.net/jeps/335) and and has been removed from JDK15 as part of [JEP 372](https://openjdk.java.net/jeps/372).

 GraalVM can step in as a replacement for JavaScript code previously executed on the Nashorn engine.
-GraalVM JavaScript provides all the features previously provided by Nashorn.
+GraalVM provides all the features for JavaScript previously provided by Nashorn.
 Many are available by default, some are behind flags, and others require minor modifications to your source code.

 Both Nashorn and GraalVM JavaScript support a similar set of syntax and semantics for Java interoperability.
 One notable difference is that GraalVM JavaScript takes a _secure by default_ approach, meaning some features need to be explicitly enabled that were available by default on Nashorn.